-Spiced with cinnamon, nutmeg, ginger and allspice this moist and tender Chocolate Chip Pumpkin Bread is everything a pumpkin quick bread should be but a tad healthier, gluten-free and vegan.
+Spiced with cinnamon, nutmeg, ginger and allspice this moist and tender quinoa flour pumpkin bread is everything a pumpkin quick bread should be but a tad healthier, gluten-free and vegan.

 You can thank me later…

 Pumpkin bread is one of my all-time favorite fall treats.
 As soon as the leaves start changing I start craving it and this year was no different.
 Full-blown fall hasn’t arrived here in Virginia just yet, but the day I was baking this luscious loaf our house sure smelled like it.

 So what’s the deal with this bread?
 Well, I started with my to-go pumpkin bread recipe but switching it up a bit by making it without eggs, milk or butter so it’s vegan AND with quinoa flour so it’s completely gluten-free as well!